Family Dispute Resolution

 - communication between a party and the child when the child is not in the party’s care

-In making any decisions the parenting coordinator must only consider the best interests of the child.
+In making any decisions, the parenting coordinator must only consider the best interests of the child.

-They cannot make decisions about anything that is excluded by the agreement the parties have made with the parenting coordinator.
-A parenting coordinator also cannot make a decision about:
+- anything that is excluded by the agreement between the parties and the parenting coordinator

-- How decision-making responsibilities are divided between the parties.
+- how decision-making responsibilities are divided between the parties

-- Giving parenting time to someone who does not already have parenting time with the child.
+- giving parenting time to someone who does not already have parenting time with the child

-- Relocation of the child.
+- relocation of the child

-- Division or possession of property or debt.
+- division or possession of property or debt

-When Parenting Coordination is Court Ordered
+When Parenting Coordination Is Court Ordered

 Ending Parenting Coordination